howcasperwhat/comment-formula/README.md

 <h1 align="center">Comment Formula</h1>

 ## Introduction
-A VSCode extension to render LaTeX formula in comment.
-Now you can use it in **python**.
+A VSCode Extensions to preview LaTex formulas within the line of your editor.
 > This project is based on [vscode-iconify](https://github.com/antfu/vscode-iconify) and uses [markdown-it](https://github.com/markdown-it/markdown-it) and [markdown-it-mathjax3](https://github.com/tani/markdown-it-mathjax3) to render formula.

 ## Feature and Usage